ezrafayet/use-formidable/README.md

     * ***maximumLength: 130*** will prevent user from typing more than n characters
     * ***custom: (input: any) => any*** allows you to pass a custom modifier (must return the new  value)

 * **Validators**: Validators help you to give a real-time feedback to your users on what's missing / wrong about their data.
-They are part of the formHandler object.
+They are part of the formidable object.
     * ***isEmail(value)*** checks if a value is an email
     * ***isLengthAbove(value)*** checks if a value is above or equal to minimum length
     * ***isLengthUnder(value)*** checks if a value is under or equal to a maximum length